ayeuhugyu/PepperBot/notes.md

 - text converted to attachments is no longer stored in a cache file
 - using yt-dlp instead of @distube/ytdl-core to download audio for videos
 - using classes to store videos and playlists now instead of just a url
+- paged embeds have been completely redone and are no longer horrendous to use